Blog Post · Mathematics · AI

 The Glass Bead Game

-And in quantum mechanics?
-The allowed energies of an atom – the discrete spectral lines that Niels Bohr could not explain in 1913 – are also eigenvalues.
-Schrödinger titled his famous 1926 paper simply: “Quantization as an Eigenvalue Problem.”
+A Google search solves an eigenvalue problem in the background: which webpage carries the highest weight in the link graph?
+The answer is an eigenvector.
+A neural network learns, via the eigenvalues of its training operator, which features to retain and which to discard.
+In quantum mechanics, the allowed energies of an atom – the discrete spectral lines that Niels Bohr could not explain in 1913 – are likewise eigenvalues; Schrödinger therefore titled his 1926 paper Quantization as an Eigenvalue Problem.

 If you have read the quantum post: There you saw the propagator \(K(B,A,t) = \sum_n \phi_n(B)\,\phi_n^*(A)\,e^{-i E_n t/\hbar}\) – a sum over eigenstates.
 The energies \(E_n\) are eigenvalues.
 Here you will discover that the kernel in AI has exactly the same structure.
 Same letter \(K\).
 Same pattern.
 More in the epilogue.